christopheradams/hicetnunc-wiki/Interactive-OBJKTs.md

 ## Folder Structure

 Put all your project files into a single folder if they are not already in one.
 The main file in your project needs to be called `index.html`.
+Subfolders are ok.

 ## Cover Image